Databasic-NET/Databasic/README.md

     id = 5
 }).ToInstance<Dealer>()

-' load all dealers with id higher than 5 into list List<Dealer> list = Command.Prepare(
+// load all dealers with id higher than 5 into list List<Dealer> list = Command.Prepare(
     "SELECT * FROM Dealers WHERE Id > @id" ).FetchAll(new {
     id = 5
 }).ToList<Dealer>()

-' load all dealers with id higher than 5 into dictionary ' and complete dictionary keys by Id column
+// load all dealers with id higher than 5 into dictionary
-Dim dct As Dictionary<Int32, Dealer> = Command.Prepare(
+// and complete dictionary keys by Id column Dictionary<Int32, Dealer> dct = Command.Prepare(
     "SELECT * FROM Dealers WHERE Id > @id" ).FetchAll(new {
     id = 5